-In some situations, you need to shrink a partitioned drive, for example, forget to create and edit partition when installing Operating System to a new hard disk, so C drive occupied all disk space.
-You can create new volumes by shrinking volume C. Another typical example is that C drive runs out of space but there is plenty of free space in other volume such as D. So many people wonder whether it is possible to shrink volume D and extend C drive.
-In this article, I'll show you how to shrink partition in Windows 10, 8, 7, Vista, XP and Server 2016, 2012, 2011, 2008, 2003 (32 and 64 bit).
+In some situations, you need to shrink an allocated partition.
+For example, forget to edit disk while installing Operating System, so C drive occupied all disk space, then you can create new volumes by shrinking C drive.
+Another typical example is that C drive runs out of space but there is plenty of free space in other data volume such as D. So many people want to shrink D to extend C drive.
+In this article, I'll show you detailed steps how to shrink partition on Windows Server and PC with 3 kinds of tools.

 How to shrink partition with Disk Management

 Disk Management is a Windows built-in component that shows connected storage device as well as the detailed info of each volume.
 You can only do some basic operations such as create, format and delete partitions in Windows XP and Server 2003.
-From the later Windows versions, Microsoft integrated Shrink Volume and Extend Volume to resize partition without losing data (in most cases).
+In Windows 7 and subsequent versions, Microsoft integrated Shrink Volume and Extend Volume to resize partition without losing data (in most cases).
 However, because of some limitations, Disk Management is not the best tool.

 In a while, volume D is shrank and 20GB Unallocated space is generated behind D.